Logiqx/tech-docs/Environments/WSL/README.md

 pengwin-setup upgrade
 ```

-Since Docker added integrated support for WSL2 all of the other Linux distros have the equivalent feature.
+Since Docker added integrated support for WSL 2 all of the other Linux distros have the equivalent feature.

 Notes: